 Since 2017, the most recent Ecopath model has been used in the Ecosystem Considerations report to provide annual values for seven ecological indicators that, together, can identify changes in the structure and internal dynamics of the ETP ecosystem.
-These indicators are: mean trophic level of the catch (TL_c), the Marine Trophic Index (MTI), the Fishing in Balance (FIB) index, Shannon's index, and the mean trophic level of the modelled community for trophic levels 2.0-3.25 ($TL{2.0}$), \geq 3.25-4.0 ($TL{3.5}$), and >4.0 ($TL{4.0}$).
+These indicators are: mean trophic level of the catch (TLc), the Marine Trophic Index (MTI), the Fishing in Balance (FIB) index, Shannon's index, and the mean trophic level of the modelled community for trophic levels 2.0-3.25 (TL2.0), $\geq 3.25-4.0$ (TL3.5), and >4.0 (TL4.0).
 A full description of these indicators is provided in SAC-10-14.

-Following no update to the model in 2022, ETP-21 was updated in 2023 (named ETP-23) using annual catch estimates by species for 1993-2021 assigned to the relevant functional groups, which was then rebalanced to provide an updated ecosystem status for 2021.
+ETP-21 was updated in 2024 (named ETP-24) using annual catch estimates by species for 1993-2022 assigned to the relevant functional groups, which was then rebalanced to provide an updated ecosystem status for 2022.

-Ecological indicators showed that values for TL_c and MTI decreased from their peak of 4.77 and 4.83 in 1991 to 4.62 and 4.65 in 2019 and 2018, respectively, as the purse-seine fishing effort on floating objects (OBJ) significantly increased (Figure J-13), where there was increasing catches of high trophic level bycatch species that tend to aggregate around floating objects (e.g., sharks, billfish, wahoo and dorado).
-Since its peak in 1991, TL_c declined by 0.05 of a trophic level in the subsequent 30 years, or 0.04 trophic levels per decade.
+Ecological indicators showed that values for $TL_c$ and MTI decreased from their peak of 4.77 and 4.83 in 1991 to 4.66 and 4.69 in 2022, respectively, as the purse-seine fishing effort on floating objects (OBJ) significantly increased (Figure J-13), where there was increasing catches of high trophic level bycatch species that tend to aggregate around floating objects (e.g., sharks, billfish, wahoo and dorado).
+Since its peak in 1991, $TL_c$ declined by 0.170 of a trophic level in the subsequent 30 years, or 0.057 trophic levels per decade.
 The increasing number of OBJ sets is also seen in the FIB index that exceeds zero after 1990, as well as the continual change in the evenness of biomass of the community indicated by Shannon's index.

 The above indicators generally describe the change in the exploited components of the ecosystem, whereas community biomass indicators describe changes in the structure of the ecosystem once biomass has been removed due to fishing.
-The biomass of the $TL{MC4.0}$ community was at one of its highest values

-(4.493) in 1986 but has continued to decline to 4.459 in 2021 (Figure J-13).
-As a result of changes in predation pressure on lower trophic levels, between 1993 and 2021 the biomass of the $TL{MC3.25}$ community increased from 3.801 to 3.816, while interestingly, the biomass of the $TL{MC2.0}$ community also increased from 3.092 to 3.114.
+The biomass of the TLMC4.0 community was at one of its highest values (4.493) in 1986 but has continued to decline to 4.467 in 2022 (Figure J-13).
+As a result of changes in predation pressure on lower trophic levels, between 1993 and 2022 the biomass of the TLMC3.25 community increased from 3.801 to 3.829, while interestingly, the biomass of the TLMC2.0 community also increased from 3.092 to 3.107.

-Together, these indicators show that the ecosystem structure has likely changed over the 42-year analysis period.
+Together, these indicators show that the ecosystem structure has likely changed over the 43-year analysis period.
 The consistent patterns of change in each ecological indicator, particularly in the mean trophic level of the communities since 1993, certainly warrant the continuation, and ideally an expansion, of monitoring programs for fisheries in the EPO.
 The COVID-19 pandemic in 2020 allowed staff to examine the direct effects of reduced fishing effort on the ecosystem through use of ecological indicators.
-The most notable change was a 23% decrease in the number of purse-seine OBJ sets from 14,987 sets in 2019 to 11,543 sets in 2020.
-This decrease in effort resulted in abrupt changes in most ecological indicators for 2020 and mostly returning to pre-pandemic levels in 2021 when the number of OBJ sets increased to 14,865 (Figure J-13).
-These results suggest that the increase in OBJ sets are likely primarily responsible for the continued change in ecosystem structure over the past two decades .
+The most notable change was a 23% decrease in the number of purse-seine floating-object sets from 14,987 sets in 2019 to 11,543 sets in 2020.
+This decrease in effort resulted in abrupt changes in most ecological indicators for 2020 and increasing beyond pre-pandemic levels in 2022 when the number of floating-object sets increased significantly to 17,699 (Figure J-13).
+These results suggest that the increase in floating-object sets are likely primarily responsible for the continued change in ecosystem structure over the past two decades.